cyclr/docs/pages/v2/05-application-connectors/information/salesforce-marketing-cloud-information.md

 ---
 {::options parse_block_html="true" /}
 <section class="card">

-## Upsert Custom Data Extension Rows
+## Upsert custom data extension rows

 The Salesforce Marketing Cloud connector gives you have the ability to Upsert (create or update) a batch of data extension rows.

-When using the method 'Upsert Custom Data Extension Rows', custom fields must be provided for both the request and response objects.
+When you use the **Upsert Custom Data Extension Rows** method, you need to provide custom fields for both the request and response objects.

-You can do this is one of two ways:
+You can provide custom fields either manually or with JSON script.

-If you have a sample of the JSON that will be posted you can:
+If you have a sample of the JSON that you want to post, you can generate the fields:

-1. Click the magnifying glass icon
+1. Select the magnifying glass icon.

    ![monday dot com api token](./images/sf_marketing_cloud_1.png)

-2. Paste in the sample JSON
+2. Paste in the sample JSON.

    ![monday dot com api token](./images/sf_marketing_cloud_2.png)

-3. Click 'Generate'
+3. Select **Generate**.

-Or you can add the fields manually:
+You can also add the fields manually:

-1. Click the plus icon
+1. Select the plus icon.

    ![monday dot com api token](./images/sf_marketing_cloud_3.png)

-2. Enter the Field Location, Display Name, Data Type and (optionally) a Description
+2. Enter the **Field Location**, **Display Name**, **Data Type** and, optionally, a **Description**.

    ![monday dot com api token](./images/sf_marketing_cloud_4.png)

-3. Click 'Create'
+3. Select **Create**.

-Your custom fields will be created.
-This process should be carried out for both the request and response fields.
+> **Note**: You need to create fields for both the request and response fields.

 ![monday dot com api token](./images/sf_marketing_cloud_5.png)

-**Important**
+### Request object requirements

-1. Your request object must include the property 'keys'.
-This is assigned an object containing the primary key you will be using to upsert the data
+* You need to include the property `keys` in your request object.
+Assign the property `keys` an object containing the primary key that you use to upsert the data.

-2. Your mappings must start with an array.
-This endpoint expects an array of objects, even if that array only contains one item
+* You need to start your mappings with an array.
+The endpoint expects an array of objects, even if the array only contains one item.

-For example, if generating fields from sample JSON:
+For example, if you generate fields from sample JSON:

 ```json
 Invalid - no keys property